curt-lab/Capstone-Assignment-20.1/README.md

 I also did some initial exploration of how a classification model would perform on the same dataset.
 Just to get started I tried a decision tree and a logistic regression model just using default pararmeters.
 The results were great, with only 59% and 57% accuracy.
 Which is better than a wild guess (1 out of 9, or 11%), but I will do deeper exploration of this by GridSearch over a range of hyperparameters.

 CONCLUSIONS:
+I have a solid set of data to build the type of predictive model that I wanted to some meaningful degree.
+I will need to work on finding some addtional datasets to more broadly apply the model to provide a more general answer to the business question.
+I am not sure if it will be possible to answer the secondary question, but perhaps with some creative data-scaping and data transformation techniques I can come up with something that will work nicely.
+I will put a lot of effort into that so I can review it with my advisor in our second 1:1 session in a couple of weeks.